pgubb/fsdkenya-credit/fsdkenya_credit.html.md

 ## 4. How many adults have difficulty repaying debt and why?

 Between 2019 and 2021, the median loan size among borrowers increased from KSh 3,500 to KSh 4,000 and the percentage of adults with some outstanding debt rose from 40.6% to 49.5%.
-However,the median outstanding debt declined from KSh 2,700 in 2019 to KSh 2,000 in 2019, consistent with greater use of smaller-value short term loans and less use of larger-value long-term loans.
+However, the median outstanding debt declined from KSh 2,700 in 2019 to KSh 2,000 in 2019, consistent with substantial rise in shorter-term loans, in particular Fuliza and shopkeeper credit.
+Total outstanding debt as a share of personal monthly income among borrowers remained at around 40% in 2019 and 2021 (@fig-debtstatus).